 Covid 19 pandemic has had a major impact on how ALOHA members meet.
 Since March of 2020 we have made several changes at ALOHA Center.
 We learned how to have our meetings virtually and are now welcoming members in person!
 You may attend our Tuesday Peer Discussion group via Zoom or in person.

-With the advent of vaccinations, we begin to look forward to opening the center more and ask that you contact our office prior to your visit.
-We have equipped ourselves with hybrid meetings; where patrons are in ALOHA’s conference room and others are on Zoom on the big Smart Screen.
+We have begun opening the center more and ask that you contact our office prior to your visit.
+We have equipped ourselves with hybrid meetings; where some patrons are in ALOHA’s conference room and others are on Zoom which is shown on the big Smart Screen.
 We connected the loop system so that what was said in the room could be heard by all on Zoom.
 The quality of sound was rated excellent by those on Zoom—probably the result of higher quality of the mics and the clarity of the Loop signal.

-The ALOHA Readers Club will remain a virtual meeting, since so many participants live outside the area.
+The ALOHA Book Readers Club will remain a virtual meeting, since so many participants live outside the area.

-The ALOHA Center remains open during office hours for appointments for demos, to pick up supplies, or drop off donations.
+The ALOHA Center remains open during office hours for appointments of demos, to pick up supplies, or drop off donations.
 Watch the website and possible email alerts for updates.